Creating a Deal Contract

 Step 1: Inherit the Base Class

-contract XQuoteDealContract is DealContractBase {
+contract XRepostDealContract is DealBase, Initializable {

 constructor(address feeCollector, uint96 protocolFee_, address requiredSpec) {